harisadnan21/board-game-creator-runner/doc/presentation_final/final_presentation.md

   * choosing different color themes and languages
   * displayed game high scores
   * any Extension features implemented
+    * Alex: AI Player - show the available options/difficulties and demonstrate AI making moves in Checkers

 # Authoring Environment:
   * load and edit an existing game in at least three ways then show the changes by playing the new version